 At the same time, those buying are much more serious.
 They’re often on a time crunch because they want to buy before the end of the year.
 Either that, or they’re relocating for a job or some other opportunity and need to settle in as soon as possible.

 Regardless of what you celebrate, the last three months of the year are holiday-filled.
 It’s especially challenging to stage your home during this season.
 You first have to take into consideration holiday decor.
 Your style might not match that of the average buyer, and you don’t want to turn them off.
 You also don’t want your home to feel too cluttered.

 Adding to the stress of decorating just right is preparing for the holidays themselves.
 Do you usually host?
 If so, what will that look like with you potential buyers wanting to see your home?
 Even if you simply cook for a special meal, filling your home with those particular smells could turn off a buyer.

 Get a competitive offer on your home in any season

 Even though most real estate agents will claim spring is the best time to sell your home, there’s no absolute best month to sell a house.
 It all depends on your timeline and what works for your situation.
 That said, the market isn’t always the ideal place to list your home when you’re ready.

 You can avoid the hassle of staging your home and making repairs, in any season, by working with an off-market buyer.
-Especially if you’re living in a distressed property or worry about getting enough foot traffic through your home, a company like Sundae can make you a competitive cash offer in no time.
+Especially if you’re worried about getting enough foot traffic through your home, a company like Sundae can help you get a competitive cash offer in no time on our marketplace.

 If you’re interested in learning more, contact Sundae today.